Last of the Summer Wine series 31: Outline

 The trio in this series consisted of:

 Last appearances

 This being the last series, all twenty remaining cast characters made their final appearances.
 Ivy and Nelly's final appearances were in the penultimate episode, "Look Whose Wheel's Come Off".
-The remaining eighteen signed off in the final episode, "How Not to Cry at Weddings", most notably Norman Clegg, who appeared in every one of the 295 episodes.
-The episode was also the final acting turn for Clegg's actor Peter Sallis before his death in 2017.
+The remaining eighteen signed off in the final episode, "How Not to Cry at Weddings", most notably Norman Clegg, who appeared in every one of the 295 episodes and who spoke the last line of the series.
+Barring his role in Wallace and Gromit's World of Invention later in 2010, the episode was also the final acting turn for Clegg's actor Peter Sallis before his death in 2017.

-List of episodes
+Episodes

 DVD release

 The box set for series 31 was released by Universal Playback in August 2016, mislabelled as a box set for series 31 & 32.